Parking permits and schemes

 Salamanca Square is open between 6 and 10 am Monday to Friday for delivery vehicles only (no permit is required during those hours).
 Drivers are required to access Salamanca Square from Salamanca Place at Kennedy Lane.

-Permits may be issued for the use of Salamanca Square outside of these times by trades people, builders, shopfitters, etc. You must apply for a permit in person at the Customer Service Centre (at 16 Elizabeth Street), and complete an indemnity form.
-A bond is required for the collection of a key, and an infrastructure bond may also be required depending on the nature of the activity to be undertaken in the Square.
+Permits may be issued for the use of Salamanca Square outside of these times.
+You must apply for a permit in person at the Customer Service Centre (16 Elizabeth Street, Hobart).
+You will also need to complete an indemnity form at the same time.
+A bond is required for the collection of a key, and an infrastructure bond may also be required depending on the nature of the activity.

 The permit holder must display the permit on their dashboard at all times.
 The permit is valid between 10 am and 7 pm Sunday to Friday, or other times as indicated on the permit.
 There is no entry to the Square on Saturdays due to the Salamanca Market.

-If the works being undertaken in Salamanca Square involve the setting up of infrastructure or undertaking work in the Square itself, you will likely also be required to obtain a permit to occupy or carry out the works.
+If the works involve setting infrastructure or undertaking work in the Square itself, you will likely need a second permit to occupy or carry out the works.

 Application to occupy and/or carry out works on a highway form